HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

   )
 }}

-The main limitation of this analysis is represented by the fact that we can evaluate relationship chains at the homepage level.
+The main limitation of this analysis is represented by the fact that we can evaluate relationship chains at the home page level.

 #### `SameAs`